-Throughout the pandemic, B&M Care has continued to provide, where possible, safe and controlled visits for residents to see a loved one.
-Since December, all visits (other than window visits) have been supported by the use of Lateral Flow Device (LFD) tests; and in-line with the Government’s ‘roadmap’ to easing current restrictions [February 2021], from Monday 8th March, visits can include “hand-holding”.
+Throughout the pandemic, B&M Care has continued to provide, where possible, safe and controlled visits for residents to see a loved one, and continues to do with the support of Lateral Flow Device (LFD) tests and specific infection control protocols.

-Each resident can now have five nominated people to visit them regularly.
-A maximum of two nominated visitors can visit their loved one at any one time.
-Children are counted as one of the five named visitors, apart from babies and very young children, ie pre-school.
+There is no longer a limit on the number of 'named visitors' that a resident can have, and no upper limit on the number of visits that can occur in a day.
 Each visitor will be required to take a Lateral Flow Device (LFD) test - commonly known as a rapid test kit – and to wear appropriate personal protective equipment (PPE) throughout the duration of the visit.